bjones519/Deployment8/README.md

 ## Deployment Overview

-In this deployment, we launched a 2-tier retail banking application using Terraform infrastructure as code (IAC) for provisioning and Jenkins for CI/CD automation.
+In this deployment, we launched a 2-tier(Django and React) e-commerce application using Terraform infrastructure as code (IAC) for provisioning and Jenkins for CI/CD automation.
 We chose this approach in order to enhance consistency, collaboration, security, and ease of maintenance compared to manual deployments.

 ## Infrastructure Overview